thai-chicken/tbd-2023z-phase1/tasks-phase1.md

    ***place the screenshot from infracost output here***

+10. Some resources are not supported by infracost yet.
+Estimate manually total costs of infrastructure based on pricing costs for region used in the project.
+Include costs of cloud composer, dataproc and AI vertex workbanch and them to infracost estimation.

+    ***place your estimation and references here***

+    ***what are the options for cost optimization?***

-10. Create a BigQuery dataset and an external table
+12. Create a BigQuery dataset and an external table

     ***place the code and output here***

     ***why does ORC not require a table schema?***

-11. Start an interactive session from Vertex AI workbench (steps 7-9 in README):
+13. Start an interactive session from Vertex AI workbench (steps 7-9 in README):

     ***place the screenshot of notebook here***

-12. Find and correct the error in spark-job.py
+14. Find and correct the error in spark-job.py

     ***describe the cause and how to find the error***

-13. Additional tasks using Terraform:
+15. Additional tasks using Terraform:

     1. Add support for arbitrary machine types and worker nodes for a Dataproc cluster and JupyterLab instance